why is there no economic theory of organizational design?

 Conventional MI and accounting does not express all the elements of the firm.
 Intellectual property, brand, reputation are only infrequently and imprecisely measured; ‘vision’, ‘mission’, ‘values’, ‘strategy’ never make it into company accounts.

 Legal contracts similarly do not express all the elements of the firm.
-They rarely contract for competencies, capabilities, behaviours.
+They rarely contract for competencies, capabilities and behaviors.
 Instead, contracts focus on assets that can be identified and transacted.

 Because of this conceptual boundary, economic models find it hard to cope with the concepts such as ‘processes,’ ‘activities’ or ‘roles’.
-Yet when we design an organisation, we are seeking to address important elements such as: processes, competencies, capabilities, behaviours, roles, accountabilities, decision making rights, people, teams, structures.
+Yet when we design an organization, we’re seeking to address important elements such as: processes, competencies, capabilities, behaviors, roles, accountabilities, decision making rights, people, teams and structures.
 These are things that management theory often describes, yet economic (and accounting) theory does not describe.
 Why?
 It’s the limitation of concepts and measurability.